 Travel insurance companies often have 24-hour call centres that you can contact from anywhere in the world.
 If you get sick overseas, are a victim of crime or are involved in an emergency, contact your travel insurance provider as soon as possible.
 Carry your travel insurance policy information and contact numbers with you.

 If you have exhausted these options and are still facing serious difficulties, the Australian Government may be able to assist you.
 DFAT provides consular services to Australians facing serious difficulties overseas in line with the Consular Services Charter.
-This includes:
+These include:

 The Consular Services Charter outlines the consular assistance that can be provided to Australians overseas, and a range of tasks that are outside the consular role.

 In some countries, Canadian missions provide assistance to Australians.
-Contact information for Australian and relevant Canadian missions overseas is listed on the DFAT website.
+Up-to-date contact information for Australian and relevant Canadian missions overseas is listed on the DFAT website.

-Your personal information is protected by law, including the Privacy Act 1988.
+Your personal information is protected by law, including under the Privacy Act 1988.
 Personal information may be used by us to provide consular assistance.
 Information about how we collect, use, disclose and store personal information related to consular cases is in our Consular Privacy Collection Statement available at online or by requesting a copy from the department.

-By law consular officials must charge fees for notarial and certain other services.
-These fees are determined by an Act of Parliament and do not reflect the full cost of providing these services.
+By law, consular officials must charge fees for notarial and certain other services.
+These fees are determined by an Act of Parliament and don’t reflect the full cost of providing these services.

 Consular Emergency Centre

-DFAT's Consular Emergency Centre supports Australia's Embassies and Consulates to provide 24/7 consular assistance where the problem is serious and requires emergency assistance.
-If you can't contact the closest Australian Embassy or Consulate and need immediate assistance, contact 1300 555 135 from within Australia or +61 2 6261 3305 from overseas.
+DFAT’s Consular Emergency Centre supports Australia’s embassies, high commissions and consulates to provide 24/7 consular assistance where the problem is serious and requires emergency support.
+If you can’t contact your closest Australian high commission or consulate and need immediate assistance, call 1300 555 135 from within Australia or +61 2 6261 3305 from overseas.

-- Contact your travel insurer – travel insurance companies often have 24-hour call centres and can provide advice on managing your illness/ injury and details of medical facilities in your area.
+- Contact your travel insurer – travel insurance companies often have 24-hour call centres.

-- Call the nearest Australian Embassy or Consulate and follow the telephone prompts.
+- Call the nearest Australian embassy, high commission or consulate and follow the telephone prompts.

-- Call the nearest Australian Embassy or Consulate and follow the telephone prompts.
+- Call the nearest Australian embassy, high commission or consulate and follow the telephone prompts.

-- If you can't make contact with the nearest Embassy or Consulate, call the Consular Emergency Centre (CEC) in Canberra on 1300 555 135 or +61 2 6261 3305 from overseas.
-The CEC will make contact with the nearest Australian Embassy or Consulate to provide direct assistance.
+- If you can’t make contact call the Consular Emergency Centre (CEC) in Canberra on 1300 555 135 from within Australia or +61 2 6261 3305 from overseas.
+The CEC will make contact with the nearest Australian embassy, high commission or consulate to provide direct assistance.